The Peppermint Pony

 © Angela Cichetti Deppe, 2008

-Please 'like' our Facebook page to stay abreast of the latest developments and appearances, and leave a positive review wherever you are most comfortable (especially that House of Evil and Lair of Discontent - Yelp!).
+Please 'like' our Facebook page to stay abreast of the latest developments and appearances - I have several corporate clients who offer FREE face painting - not to be missed.
+Please leave a positive review wherever you are most comfortable (especially that House of Evil and Lair of Discontent - Yelp!).
 I appreciate all of your support, and please remember to give generously to the House of Ruth Maryland which is our favorite charity, as the fallout from domestic abuse continues to affect our daily lives.

 The Peppermint Pony is all about family and fun.
 My children and I love to entertain and now we are happy to share our passion for ponies and parties with you.